Forgiveness: Judaism

 Thus, the "reward" for forgiving others is not God's forgiveness for wrongs done to others, but rather help in obtaining forgiveness from the other person.

 Sir Jonathan Sacks, chief rabbi of the United Hebrew Congregations of the Commonwealth, summarized: "It is not that God forgives, while human beings do not.
 To the contrary, we believe that just as only God can forgive sins against God, so only human beings can forgive sins against human beings."

-Jews observe a Day of Atonement, Yom Kippur, on the day before God makes decisions regarding what will happen during the coming year.
-Just prior to Yom Kippur, Jews ask forgiveness of those they have wronged during the prior year (if they have not already done so).
-During Yom Kippur itself, Jews fast and pray for God's forgiveness for the transgressions they have made against God in the prior year.
+Jews observe a Day of Atonement, Yom Kippur, on the day before God decides what will happen during the coming year.
+During the Ten Days of Repentance just prior to Yom Kippur, Jews ask forgiveness of those they have wronged during the prior year (if they have not already done so).
+On Yom Kippur itself, Jews fast and pray for God's forgiveness for their transgressions against God in the prior year.
 Sincere repentance is required, and since God can only forgive one for the sins one has committed against God, it is necessary for Jews to also seek the forgiveness of those people who they have wronged.